 Dealing with massive amounts of data means lots of time spent analyzing.
 This is what we mean by velocity.
 The faster we can collect and analyze the data, the faster we can implement solutions.
 AI is perfect for this because it automates the collection and analysis process.

 Variability presents a challenge when dealing with big data.
-Greater volumes imply greater variation, which can be a problem when looking for common trends.
-Standardization is tricky across industries too, particularly when using subjective data such as a medical patient expressing pain levels.
+Greater volumes imply greater variation, which can be problematic when looking for common trends.
+Standardization is tricky across industries, too, particularly when using subjective data such as a medical patient expressing pain levels.

 What Can We Do with Big Data?

-All of this points towards the question: What can we do with big data?
+All of this points toward the question: What can we do with big data?
 Technically, anything.